tardate/LittleArduinoProjects/Audio/GreaterSimpleSoundEffects/README.md

 * Added Q3 bridging the LDR, so that the base can be used as a capacitive touch input
 * added an LM386 in default 20x configuration on the output to more effectively drive the output especially at very low voltages

-I've been able to run the circuit quite satisfactorily from CR2032 3V coin cell, at the very boootm (and below) recommended voltages:
+I've been able to run the circuit quite satisfactorily from CR2032 3V coin cell, at the very bottom of (and below) recommended voltages:

 * CD4040: 1.0V to 15V
 * CD4049: 3.0V to 15V